neoavalon/docker-ros-elg5228/README.md

 Some ROS packages are installed in the catkin workspace, including those of some of the robots listed in section [Installed Robots](#installed-robots).

 In order for users to write their own ROS packages without running the risk of interfering with the pre-installed packages in this catkin workspace, it is recommended to include all user packages inside the `src` directory of the catkin workspace in a mapped directory.
-This is already setup in the provided `docker-run.sh` file through the `--volume` option of the `docker run` command.
+This is already setup in the provided `docker-run.sh` (Linux) or `docker-run.bat` (Windows) file through the `--volume` option of the `docker run` command.
 You just need to edit it to override the path to the local drive in there (`~/MyGDrive/Docker-ELG5228/course_dir`) to the one of your choice, as explained in section [Running the Image](#running-the-image).

 # Installed Robots
 The image comes loaded with pre-installed ROS packages for a number of robots.